 Hubway users take their 5 millionth ride!

 Hubway experiences the most expansive winter riding season yet, keeping stations out through the end of November in Boston, Somerville and Brookline - with all stations remaining out in Cambridge.

 Hubway announces a huge expansion of the network – with plans to fill in current service area as well as serve completely new neighborhoods like Mattapan, and increase station density in Roxbury, Dorchester and many more.
 The system has continued to expand to more than 185 stations with 1,800 shared bikes.

-Blue Cross Blue Shield sponsors Metro Boston’s bike share system and the name was changed to Blue Bikes.
-With BCBS's support, people who visit, work in, or live in Boston, Cambridge, Somerville and Brookline can look forward to an even bigger and better bike share program.
+Blue Cross Blue Shield of Massachusetts sponsors Metro Boston’s bike share system and the name was changed to Bluebikes.
+With BCBSMA's support, people who visit, work in, or live in Boston, Cambridge, Somerville and Brookline can look forward to an even bigger and better bike share program.